Activities in Lauhanvuori National Park

 There are also huge granite boulders on the lower slopes which have been left behind as the bedrock has weathered over the millennia.
 The best known of these rocks is Aumakivi, which is located in the southwestern corner of the park along the trail leading from Lauhanvuori to Lauhansarvi Nature Tourism Centre via Lake Spitaalijärvi.

 The park is excellent for skiing.
 There are cross-country ski trails running through the sunny pine woods (3 km, 5 km or 10 km) which join up with the ski trail network surrounding the park.
-The trails are maintained by Isojoki (isojoki.fi, in Finnish) and Kauhajoki (kauhajoki.fi) local authorities.
+The trails are maintained by Isojoki (isojoki.fi, in Finnish) and Kauhajoki (kauhajoki.fi, in Finnish) local authorities.

 The best places to access the trail network are the intersection of road No 44 and Lauhanvuorentie road and Lauhansarvi Nature Tourism Centre.
 Ski trail maps are available on the websites of local authorities and from tour operators in the winter.
 Thanks to its topography, the park generally has snow even when the surrounding areas do not.